jmegaffin/magma/README.md

 About
 =====

 *magma* is a simple library that enables anybody to use AMD's Mantle API.
-It reconstructs the Mantle headers using information from the [Mantle documentation and reference](http://www.amd.com/Documents/Mantle-Programming-Guide-and-API-Reference.pdf), and it can load the function pointers from the appropriate Mantle DLL for you.
+It reconstructs the Mantle headers using information from the [Mantle documentation and reference](http://www.amd.com/Documents/Mantle-Programming-Guide-and-API-Reference.pdf), and it can load the function pointers from the appropriate Mantle DLLs for you.

 Status
 ======